 The Hunger Games is ripe with it, both for the reader and in-universe.
 Katniss exploits this trope for all it's worth in the 74th games, pretending to be in love with Peeta in order to win sponsors.
 In the second book it's taken even further.
 In the Hunger Games movie, it even teased Cato/Glimmer, and a bit of Cato/Katniss, due to the bits where she notices him constantly staring at her.

-In one scene in the Honor Harrington novel Shadow of Saganami, David Weber ship teases Ragmiel Pavletic (one of the viewpoint characters of the book) with a random Marine.
+In The Shadow of Saganami, David Weber ship teases Ragnhild Pavletic (one of the viewpoint characters of the book) with a random Marine.
 He then blows away their pinnace, killing them both.
 What makes it worse is that they had been about to board an enemy ship, which would have been an excellent opportunity to introduce said Marine as a Mauve Shirt.